beeware/batavia/docs/intro/tutorial-1.rst

     Hello World!

 Congratulations!
-You've just run your first Python program under Javascript using Batavia!
+You've just run your first Python program under JavaScript using Batavia!
 Now you can get a little more adventurous and try a loop.
 Replace your existing code in the text box with the following: